-NASA's Artemis mission aims to land the first woman and the next man on the Moon by 2024.
+NASA's Artemis mission aims to "land the first woman and first person of colour on the Moon" by 2025.
 Find out more about the new era in space exploration.

 Sign up to our newsletter for more space and astronomy news